 That’s why our process is simple and student-centric, with thoughtful opportunities in which to see whether living your education here at Midland is the right fit for you.
 Explore our application process steps below, and don’t hesitate to get in touch with any questions.

 Explore campus & interview

-We often say that Midland is a place you have to see to understand, and we are delighted to be able to offer tours to masked and fully vaccinated visitors while anticipating the return of our long-standing Shadow Day tradition in spring 2022.
+We often say that Midland is a place you have to see to understand, and we are delighted to be able to offer in-person and virtual tours.
 Fill out the form below to start planning your visit!
 As part of your application process, we also ask that you take time to sit down with us for an interview, which we often include during a student’s campus visit.
 Please reach out to the Admissions Office if you have any questions.

 Additional Information for Homeschooled Applicants:

 We are always thrilled to see homeschooled applicants, as the unique, hands-on experience of homeschooling can transfer beautifully into Midland’s educational philosophy.

 As you fill out your application, please complete the letter of recommendation portion as outlined and, if available, include an additional 1-2 letters of recommendation from adults (e.g., tutors, coaches) who are not your parents or guardians.
 If you don’t have a traditional transcript, please submit a 1-2 page course description or syllabus that outlines the coursework you have taken for the last two years.
 We also highly recommend that you take the SSAT or ISEE, especially if you have a non-traditional transcript.

 Academic Rigor & Learning Support: